hmrc/income-tax-mtd-changelog/README.md

 - Create and Amend CGT Residential Property Disposals (non-PPD)
 - Create and Amend Other Capital Gains and Disposals

-#### Individual Calculations API

-New API version 8.0 added in Production with the following changes:

-### Removed

-Removed old list endpoint where `taxYear` is a query parameter

 #### Individuals State Benefits API

 New API version 2.0 added in Production with the following changes: